 Network Congestion, similar to road congestion, occurs when your network cannot adequately handle the traffic flowing through it.
 This can be caused by events such as faulty or over-used devices or even bad network configurations.

 This means that network congestion can occur in your network, or even outside of your network in your network devices, or your ISP network or Internet.
+It can manifest as WAN or LAN congestion.

 Network congestion can be a transient event, occurring during peak network usage periods, or it can become chronic if the network infrastructure is inadequate to handle the continuously increasing data demands.
 While network congestion is usually temporary, it can cause annoying network problems that can affect performance, such as high levels of jitter, packet loss, a decrease in throughput, and can be a sign of a larger issue in your network.